 Tropical spas are always a reason to visit Fiji.
 One spa in particular holds up to the hype.
-The award-winning Bebe Spa Sanctuary at Outrigger on the Lagoon is just that place.
-Located high on a hilltop, overlooking the main island’s Coral Coast, Bebe’s treatments will whisk you away from all of your cares.
+The award-winning spa at Namale Resort is just that place.
+Located right next to the ocean, Namales’s treatments will whisk you away from all of your cares.

 Rugby is huge in Fiji and is considered the national sport.
 Almost every village has a team.
 The outer island teams compete in the Island Zone Championship in Suva every August, while the Farebrother-Sullivan challenge is where provincial teams get to have a go at each other form September to October.
 Check out a match and cheer on your favorite Fijian team!